kayombo123/ebuney/README.md

 ## Deployment

-### Cloudflare Pages (Recommended for Global CDN)
+### Render (Recommended)

-See [DEPLOYMENT_CLOUDFLARE.md](./DEPLOYMENT_CLOUDFLARE.md) for detailed instructions.
+Ebuney is configured to deploy seamlessly to Render.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

-Quick steps:
-1. Install dependencies: `npm install`
-2. Push code to GitHub
-3. Connect repository to Cloudflare Pages
-4. Set build command: `npm run build:cloudflare`
-5. Set build output: `.vercel/output/static`
-6. Add environment variables in Cloudflare dashboard
-7. Deploy

-### Vercel (Alternative)
+**Quick Deployment Steps:**

 1. Push your code to GitHub
-2. Import project in Vercel
+2. Connect your repository to Render
+3. Render will automatically detect the `render.yaml` configuration
-3. Add environment variables in Vercel dashboard
+4. Add environment variables in Render dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL`
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-4. Deploy
+5. Deploy

+**Render Benefits:**
+- ✅ Automatic deployments on Git push
+- ✅ Free SSL certificates
+- ✅ Custom domain support
+- ✅ Automatic scaling
+- ✅ Health checks and monitoring
+- ✅ Generous free tier (with some limitations)
+- ✅ Easy environment variable management

+Your app will be automatically deployed and available at a Render URL like: `https://ebuney.onrender.com`

-### Other Platforms
+### Alternative Platforms

-The app can be deployed to any Node.js hosting platform:
+The app can be deployed to any Node.js hosting platform that supports Next.js:
+- Vercel
 - Railway
-- Render
 - DigitalOcean App Platform
 - AWS Amplify

-Ensure environment variables are set in your hosting platform.
+Ensure environment variables are set in your hosting platform and configure build/start commands appropriately.

 ## Security Considerations